-Dengie Hi-Fi Lite is usually the best option for use as a complete hay replacer as it provides maximum chew time for the least energy.
-It does have a light molasses coating but it only contains 7% sugar and so is lower in sugar than most grass hays.
+Dengie Meadow Lite with Herbs is a great option for use as a complete forage replacer as it provides the most chew time for the least calories.
+Hi-Fi Lite can also be used, particularly for those that are fussy, as it has a light molasses coating but still only contains 7% sugar and so is lower in sugar than most grass hays.